skulkarni2/PUI2016_sck408/HW3_sck408/Readme.md

 I worked with Sunny to formulate the hypothesis for the citibike data.
 We chose to see the seasonal variation in citibike trip duration.
+I tried using the file download code from the example given Dr. Bianco but was unable to run the code, so I downloaded the required files locally and formulated the hypothesis and the plot for the dataset.

+I used the '201501' ,'201502' , '201507'  and '201508' datasets for the assignment.

 ## Assignment 3